TracksApp/tracks/README.md

 * Mailing list: http://groups.google.com/group/TracksApp
 * Original developer: bsag (http://www.rousette.org.uk/)
 * Contributors: https://github.com/TracksApp/tracks/wiki/Contributors
-* Version: 2.2devel
+* Version: 2.2RC
-* Copyright: (cc) 2004-2012 rousette.org.uk.
+* Copyright: (cc) 2004-2013 rousette.org.uk.
 * License:  GNU GPL

-More documentation for Tracks can be found within the /doc directory
+More documentation for Tracks can be found within the /doc directory.

+The manual can be found at the website mentioned above.
 The manual includes full instructions for both new installations and upgrades from older installations of Tracks.

 The instructions might appear long and intimidatingly complex, but that is mostly because of the number of different platforms supported, and the